 Farmer, politician, prime minister

-This biography, written by Barry Gustafson, was first published in the Dictionary of New Zealand Biography, vol 2, 1993, and updated in November, 2013.
+This biography, written by Barry Gustafson, was first published in the Dictionary of New Zealand Biography in 1993.
+It was updated in November, 2013.

 William Ferguson Massey was born at Limavady, near Londonderry in Northern Ireland, on 26 March 1856.
 Bill Massey, as he was generally known, was the eldest child of John Massey and his wife, Mary Anne Ferguson.
 Bill's father came from a long-established Ulster family but both his mother and his paternal grandmother were Scots.